 Couple issues prevent D-Mannose from being recognized by FDA as a legitimate alternative to antibiotics.

 First of all, clinical trials are expensive and D-Mannose is a natural substance, therefore there is no patent opportunity.

 Secondly, researchers point out that natural D-Mannose doesn’t form a strong enough bond between its molecules and E. coli bacteria (which could deem the treatment with D-Mannose ineffective in some cases).

 Instead of promoting a natural substance, some are developing a synthetic alternative that in tests binds to bacteria with a stronger grip and is a promising alternative to antibiotics that is hopefully will enter the market soon.

 As of now, Dr. Wright recommends that if you decide to treat UTI without antibiotics, D-Mannose is the first supplement to try.

 Check out Dr. Wright’s D-Mannose protocol here.
-If you do not see any improvement in the first 24 hours or develop fever, nausea or weakness that might signal that infection is spreading to kidney, seek immediate medical attention.
+If you do not see any improvement in the first 24 hours or develop fever, nausea or weakness that might signal that infection is spreading to the kidneys, seek immediate medical attention.

 D-Mannose also is a great (and clinically validated) option for UTI prevention.
-D-Mannose could allow you to skip antibiotics for UTI prevention since it is safe to take for a prolong periods of time, tastes great, and is pretty affordable if you buy it in bulk.
+D-Mannose could allow you to skip antibiotics for UTI prevention since it is safe to take for a prolonged period of time, tastes great, and is pretty affordable if you buy it in bulk.